 It’s no secret the music scene is huge in Nashville and has been thriving for years, but what you probably don’t know is that Nashville’s food scene is earning some well-deserved attention of its own.

 Over the past few years, renowned chefs have opened restaurants ranging from fine dining to trendy cafes in new neighborhoods like The Gulch and 12 South.
-That’s not to take away from the delicious mainstays that have been in Music City for decades and favorites among locals.
-Here are a complete guide from breakfast to dinner next time you stay in Nashville.
+That’s not to take away from the delicious mainstays that have been in part of the Nashville food scene for decades and favorites among locals.
+Here’s a complete guide from breakfast to dinner next time you stay in Nashville.

 Biscuit Love Gulch

 Neighborhood: The Gulch, 316 11th Ave South

 Details: The name is a dead giveaway.
 Founded as a food truck in 2012, this original brick-and-mortar location serves up biscuit sandwiches and plates with a twist (including plates without biscuits).

 What to eat: Chronic bacon; oatmeal (!); and the Bonuts, fried biscuit dough with lemon and blueberry sauces.

 Neighborhood: Hillsboro Village, 1796 21st Ave South